delphix/dx-workshops/README.md

 ## <a id="contribute"></a>Contribute

+All contributors are required to sign the Delphix Contributor Agreement prior to contributing code to an open source repository.
+This process is handled automatically by [cla-assistant](https://cla-assistant.io/).
+Simply open a pull request and a bot will automatically check to see if you have signed the latest agreement.
+If not, you will be prompted to do so as part of the pull request process.

-Please note that this project is released with a [Contributor Code of Conduct](./code-of-conduct.md).
+Please note that this project is released with a [Contributor Code of Conduct](https://delphix.github.io/code-of-conduct.html).
 By participating in this project you agree to abide by its terms.

 #### Workflow